 Signs provide essential information to everyone.
-To accommodate the needs of the general public, including people with vision loss, follow these basic guidelines:
+To accommodate the needs of the general public, including people impacted by blindness, follow these basic guidelines:

 - Keep sign information short and simple.
 Signs that are easy to understand generate confidence.

 - Be consistent in the placement of signs.
 For example, place signs at decision-making points along routes of travel, including entrances and exits, and mount signs at the same height throughout a building.

 - Mounting heights should be appropriate for the primary occupants of a building.
 Lower signs may be suitable in facilities intended primarily for the use of children.

 - Where lower signage is used, ensure safety-related signs are provided at both lower and standard mounting heights.